 (40 minutes + 10 minutes for questions and answers)

-The Responsibilities of Session Chairs:
+The Responsibilities of Session Chairs

-Session Chairs are responsible for the implementation of the rules governing the oral presentations established by the AAS Council and the success, defined broadly, of the session they are chairing.
+Session Chairs are responsible for the implementation of the rules governing the oral presentations established by the AAS Board of Trustees and the success, defined broadly, of the session they are chairing.
 Along with the fair application of the time limits for presentations and questions, session chairs must be familiar enough with the audiovisual equipment and support resources to assist individual presenters.
 Staff or volunteers are typically provided for each room to assist session chairs with getting assistance or solving minor problems, yet the session chair must also familiarize themselves with the room and equipment before their session begins to ensure success.
 AAS staff can provide support and training as necessary to enable session chairs in this area.